celo-org/celo-blockchain/consensus/istanbul/spec.md

 For messages containing a value only messages with valid values are considered.

-Participants are able to broadcast messages to all other parcicipants.
-In the case that a participant is offline or somehow inaccessable they will not receive broadcast messages and there is no mechanism for these messages to be re-sent.
+Participants are able to broadcast messages to all other participants.
+In the case that a participant is off-line or somehow inaccessible they will not receive broadcast messages and there is no mechanism for these messages to be re-sent.